clarencechaan/ufc-cal/README.md

 [Subscribe to this calendar to keep track of UFC events](https://clarencechaan.github.io/ufc-cal/)

-Or subscribe manually from your calendar app:
+Or subscribe manually from your calendar app using this URL:

 `webcal://raw.githubusercontent.com/clarencechaan/ufc-cal/ics/UFC.ics`